00xmora/00xmora.github.io/_posts/2025-03-24-How I Tricked the System with Type Confusion and Became a System Admin (Briefly).md

 For every closed report, there's another undiscovered flaw waiting to be found.

 Until next time, stay curious, stay ethical, and keep hacking.

+---
+thanks for reading.
+If you enjoyed this write-up, feel free to follow me on [Twitter](https://twitter.com/00xmora)